leonardodeutsch/league-matchup/README.md

 # League Matchup

-A simple CRUD application for the popular videogame League of Legends.
+A fullstack application for the popular videogame League of Legends.
 Users can search for specific matchups they would like to know about and read other users' comments and tips, as well as add their own comments.

 ![LeagueMatchup](https://live.staticflickr.com/65535/51887216513_abcb1b3dec_b.jpg)